jmaalouf23/QMkit/README.md

-# DFT_script_gen
+# QMkit

+• Generation of 3D coordinates and conformers from smiles strings using RDkit
-Automated generation of DFT input scripts.
+• Automated generation of quantum chemical calculation input and execution scripts.